 About this release

-This release by Information Services Division provides an annual and quarterly update of immunisation uptake rates for children in Scotland.
-Vaccination programmes for children aim to protect the individual child from many serious infectious diseases and prevent the spread of disease in the wider population.
+This release by Public Health Scotland provides an annual and quarterly update of immunisation uptake rates for children in Scotland.
+Immunisation programmes for children aim to protect the individual child from many serious infectious diseases and prevent the spread of disease in the wider population.

-Information is shown by NHS Board and local authority, at 12 months, 24 months, five years and six years of age.
+Information is shown for NHS Boards and local authorities, at 12 months, 24 months, five years and six years of age.

-- Annual uptake rates remained high in Scotland in 2019; around 96% of children had received each routine immunisation by the time they were 12 months of age, apart from rotavirus vaccine, which had 93.2% uptake.
+- Annual uptake rates remained high in Scotland in 2020: over 96% of children had received each routine immunisation by the time they were 12 months of age, apart from rotavirus vaccine, which had 94.1% uptake.

-- 94.0% of children had the first dose of MMR vaccine by 24 months of age.
-This rose to 96.6% for children who reached age five in 2019.
+- 94.9% of children had the first dose of MMR vaccine by 24 months of age.
+This rose to 96.5% for children who had reached age five.

-- Children from the more deprived areas were less likely to take up the vaccines than children in the less deprived areas.
+- Children from the more deprived areas were less likely to take up the vaccines than children from the less deprived areas.

-- All measures of annual vaccine uptake at 12 months and the majority of vaccines measured at 5 years increased compared with 2018, while there were decreases in vaccine uptake as measured at 24 months and 6 years.
+- All measures of annual vaccine uptake at 12 months, 24 months and 6 years increased compared with 2019, as well as the majority of vaccines measured at 5 years of age.

 - Quarterly vaccine uptake rates also remained high.
-All measures of quarterly vaccine uptake at 12 and 24 months increased compared to the previous quarter; the majority of vaccines measured at 5 years remained static or increased, while there were decreases in vaccine uptake as measured at 6 years.
+All measures of quarterly vaccine uptake at 24 months increased compared to the previous quarter; there were both increases and decreases for vaccines measured at 5 years, while there were decreases in vaccine uptake as measured at 12 months and 6 years of age.

 As a public health measure, immunisations are very effective in reducing the burden of disease.
 The European Region of the World Health Organization (WHO) (external website) recommends that on a national basis at least 95% of children are immunised against diseases preventable by immunisation and targeted for elimination or control.
 These include diphtheria, tetanus, pertussis, polio, Haemophilus influenzae type b (Hib), measles, mumps and rubella.